Simpson celebrates a Father’s Day win at Harbour Town

 Dylan Frittelli had the low score of a tournament filled with them, a 62 that put him in the lead before the final groups even teed off.
 Justin Thomas had a 63 and tied him.
 Both knew it wasn’t going to hold up, especially after returning from a storm delay to still conditions and even softer conditions.

-But it led to a carousel of contenders, and even Brooks Koepka got in the mix.
+But it led to a revolving door of challengers, and even Brooks Koepka got in the mix.

 Koepka hit driver on the 331-yard ninth hole that hit on the slope above the bunker and settled 3 feet for his eagle.
 He birdied the next two to get within one of the lead, but his hopes ended with a 5-foot birdie putt he missed on the par-5 15th.
-Koepka missed a pair of 5-foot par putts on the front nine.

 He closed with a 65 and finished seventh, his best result since the Tour Championship.

 “Six months off — three with the lock down and then three on my knee — so yeah, it feels like it’s been a really long time since I’ve even felt some juices flowing,” Koepka said.
 “It just felt nice to be in contention.”